linode/docs/docs/guides/kubernetes/deploy-and-manage-lke-cluster-with-api-a-tutorial/index.md

 To delete a node pool from a LKE cluster, send a `DELETE` request to the `/lke/clusters/{clusterId}/pools/{poolId}` end point.
 In the URL of this example, replace `12345` with your cluster's ID and `196` with your cluster's node pool ID:

 {{< caution >}}
-This step is permanent and will result in the loss of data.
+This step is permanent and results in the loss of data.
 {{</ caution >}}

     curl -H "Authorization: Bearer $TOKEN" \